madchap/pres/PITCHME.md

 ![hashicorpvault](assets/Vault_PrimaryLogo_FullColor.png?style=centerimg)

 <span style="color:gray; font-size:0.4em">Fred Blaise</span>

 ---
 <span style="color:gray; display:block; text-align:center">What is a secret?</span>
-"Something that is not known or seen, and not meant to be"
+<span style="display:block; text-align:right; color:white">"Something that is not known or seen, and not meant to be"</span>

 - For most people, just a password (or a lie!?)
 - For the rest of us, a private key, a certificate, access keys, API keys, ...

 ---
 <span style="color:gray; display:block; text-align:center">Traditional ways to manage secrets</span>
 - A password with a certain complexity, that need to be manually rotated every X days.
 - A demand to our admin for a SSL certificate.
-- An expensive HSM, keeping keys in actual safes (and die during said "ceremonies")
+- An expensive HSM, keeping keys in actual safes.
-- One-time database account, with a password (possibly set to never expire)
+- One-time database account, with a password (possibly set to never expire).
-- One-time "name-your-cloud" account, with a static set of keys
+- One-time "name-your-cloud" account, with a static set of keys.

 Everything is very manual, time consuming and not very Dev[Sec]Ops friendly.

  <span style="color:gray; font-size:0.4em">Some fun facts: https://www.itworld.com/article/2823169/security/135075-Sher-locked-12-famous-passwords-used-through-the-ages.html</span>

 ---
 ![keys_graph](assets/passwords_like_underwear.png?style=centerimg)

 ---
-<span style="color:gray; display:block; text-align:center">Vault High-level features</span>
+<span style="color:gray; display:block; text-align:center">Vault high-level features</span>
 - Platform independant and HA (provided you've got the right backend)
 - Securely store static or dynamic secrets
 - (Dynamic) secrets have leases (automatic revokation)